kclandry/2600-Final-Markdown/Embedding and Formatting.md

 In the end, they appear the same in markdown.

 Markdown formatting may be applied as normal within a table.
 While the header is automatically bolded, by using the same methods as usual, the subjects inside the table may be bolded, italicized or more.
-By placing colons on the right or both sides of the lines in the second row of the code, the columns may be right or center justified, respectively.
+By placing colons on the left, right or both sides of the lines in the second row of the code, the columns may be left, right or center justified, respectively.
+By default, a table's header is centered, while the contents are left justified.

 ```
 Advanced|Table|Design